apache/spark/docs/apache-airflow/security/kerberos.rst

 Of course if you need to tighten your security replace the asterisk with something more appropriate.

-Using kerberos authentication
+Using Kerberos authentication
 '''''''''''''''''''''''''''''

-The hive hook has been updated to take advantage of kerberos authentication.
+The Hive hook has been updated to take advantage of Kerberos authentication.
 To allow your DAGs to use it, simply update the connection details with, for example:

 .. code-block:: json